-☑ Load Mixer Settings from .SEQ files. ☑ Save Mixer Settings to .SEQ files. ☐ Convert PPQ of Loaded Files to: 480 PPQ ▼ Don't save forced Ch Meta Event in .MID files Automatically Rechannel track data when saving to .MID Long File Names use custom open/save dialog ✓ Fill blank track names with patch names Open Lyrics Window for track with most lyrics Write Lyrics in General MIDI lyric format Bootup in folder of last session Automatically reload most recent file from last session Open and Save As dialogs remember last folder independently ✓ Create backup file when overwriting a .SEQ file Max backups per song: 5 Max backups per hard drive: 10000 When limit is reached, put old backups in Recycle Bin instead of deleting ☑ Automatically open comments window for songs with comments ■ Beep after rending the song to a file Format when saving to WMA: Better than CD quality (Stereo, 128 Kbps, 11:1, 946 KB/min)
+Load Mixer Settings from .SEU files.
+Company to the settings from .SEU files. ✓ Save Mixer Settings to .SEQ files.
+Convert PPQ of Loaded Files to: 480 PPQ ▽ Don't save forced Ch Meta Event in .
+MID files Automatically Rechannel track data v when saving to .MID Long File Names use custom open/sa ave dialog Fill blank track names with patch nam nes Open Lyrics Window for track with mo ost lyrics Write Lyrics in General MIDI lyric form at Bootup in folder of last session Automatically reload most recent file for rom last session Open and Save As dialogs remember last folder independently Create backup file when overwriting a .SEQ file Max backups per song: 5 Max backups per hard drive: 10000 ☑ When limit is reached, put old backups in Recycle Bin instead of deleting Save backups to custom backup fold der instead of the default location Browse Automatically open comments window for songs with comments Beep after rending the song to a file Format when saving to WMA: Better than CD quality (Stereo, 128 Kbps, 11:1, 946 KB/min) ☑ Default to .SEQ format when saving a a file

-The Load Mixer Settings from .SEQ Files

-checkbox, when checked, enables the feature in which RealBand automatically loads and transmits any mixer settings that are stored in .SEQ files.
+The Load Mixer Settings from .SEQ Files checkbox, when checked, enables the feature in which RealBand automatically loads and transmits any mixer settings that are stored in .SEQ files.

 The Save Mixer Settings to .SEQ Files checkbox, when checked, will cause RealBand to save all the current mixer settings of non-blank tracks to .SEQ files.
-If the "Load Mixer Settings from .SEQ Files" setting is enabled the settings will be loaded and sent whenever a .SEO file is loaded.
+If the "Load Mixer Settings from .SEQ Files" setting is enabled the settings will be loaded and sent whenever a .SEQ file is loaded.

-The Convert PPQ of Loaded Files to PPQ

-checkbox, when checked, will automatically convert files to the selected PPQ resolution.
+The Convert PPQ of Loaded Files to PPQ checkbox, when checked, will automatically convert files to the selected PPQ resolution.
 For example, if the selected PPQ resolution is 480 PPQ (Pulses Per Quarter note), and this checkbox is checked, RealBand will automatically convert any files you load to 480 PPQ.
 RealBand supports PPQ as high as 3840, which allows for more precise audio editing, since at higher resolutions each tick spans a finer section of audio.